Lewis Jerome Zeigler

 Lewis Jerome Zeigler (4 January 1944 – 12 August 2022) was a Liberian Roman Catholic prelate who served as the Archbishop of Monrovia since 2011 until 2021.
 Zeigler was born in Harrisburg in 1944 and was ordained in 1974 before he was appointed in 2002 as the Bishop of Gbarnga.
 He was later named as the Coadjutor Archbishop of Monrovia in 2009 and ascended to head the diocese in 2011 after his predecessor died in office.
-Zeigler was a conservative prelate who railed against same-sex marriage and abortion in Liberia.
+Zeigler was a conservative prelate who opposed same-sex marriage and abortion in Liberia.

 Life

 Lewis Jerome Zeigler was born in 1944 in Harrisburg in Liberia.
 He was ordained to the priesthood in Monrovia on 22 December 1974 and was incardinated in the Gbarnga diocese just over a decade later on 17 November 1986.
 Pope John Paul II appointed Zeigler as the Bishop of Gbarnga and Zeigler received his episcopal consecration on 9 November 2002 from Michael Kpakala Francis at the Gbarnga Cathedral.

 He later was transferred to Monrovia in 2009 after Pope Benedict XVI appointed him as the coadjutor bishop to Francis which also meant he would succeed Francis at once following the latter's resignation or death.
 In 2011 he became the Archbishop of Monrovia after Francis resigned and he was installed at some point after.
 On 11 June 2018 he made his first "ad limina apostolorum" visit to Pope Francis.